nic-dgl104-winter-2024/rrj-BasranS/README.md

    * Contribution - Research syntax differences between chart types, compile a comparison guide, contribute to documentation updates, engage with community for feedback, and potentially suggest solutions for integration into existing documentation.

-   * Conversations - Contributor "jgreywolf" acknowledged the idea and mentioned that it could be a valuable addition to the documentation.
+   * Conversations - Contributor acknowledged the idea and mentioned that it could be a valuable addition to the documentation.
 They suggested that the user could contribute to this effort if interested.

 ----

 * Project 2 : Swag-for-dev

   Here you can find the issue - [Add Applause-button to swag items #104](https://github.com/swapagarwal/swag-for-dev/issues/104)

   Label : enhancement, good first issue, help wanted, in progress

-    * Issue description -The issue was opened by user "plibither8" on Oct 9, 2018, suggesting the addition of an applause button to swag items.
+    * Issue description - The issue was opened by user "plibither8" on Oct 9, 2018, suggesting the addition of an applause button to swag items.
 This feature would allow users to express their approval or appreciation for a swag item by clicking on the applause button.

     * Contribution - Implement the applause button feature, integrate the library, modify swag item components, and update sorting